julienherrero/awesome-list/README.md

 - [KotlinBy/awesome-kotlin](https://github.com/KotlinBy/awesome-kotlin) - A curated list of awesome Kotlin related stuff Inspired by awesome-java.
 - [Kraci/QuickTapQuiz](https://github.com/Kraci/QuickTapQuiz) - Android buzzer quiz application using Nearby Connections framework (bachelor thesis)
 - [KurdTt/multimodule-android-libraries](https://github.com/KurdTt/multimodule-android-libraries) - Example of multi module Android libraries project.
+- [Lemkinator/Sudoku](https://github.com/Lemkinator/Sudoku) - A Sudoku app with OneUI-Design.
 - [LikeTheSalad/android-stem](https://github.com/LikeTheSalad/android-stem) - This is a Gradle plugin for Android applications that concatenates XML strings during compilation
 - [LouisCAD/CompleteKotlin](https://github.com/LouisCAD/CompleteKotlin) - Gradle Plugin to enable auto-completion and symbol resolution for all Kotlin/Native platforms.
 - [LouisCAD/Splitties](https://github.com/LouisCAD/Splitties) - A collection of hand-crafted extensions for your Kotlin projects.
+- [Lucchetto/SuperImage](https://github.com/Lucchetto/SuperImage) - Sharpen your low-resolution pictures with the power of AI upscaling
 - [LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android](https://github.com/LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android) - 🎓 Learning Kotlin Coroutines and Flows for Android by example. 🚀 Sample implementations for real-world Android use cases. 🛠 Unit tests included!
 - [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
 This Android library is designed to look great and be simple to use 🎉
 - [MarcinMoskala/ActivityStarter](https://github.com/MarcinMoskala/ActivityStarter) - Simple Android Library, that provides easy way to start the Activities with arguments.